bksutherland/GreenTechHackathon/portablesolaroffice.md

 <h1 id="top">Portable Solar Office</h1>
 <p><a href="README.md"> ⬆️</a> | <a href="portablesolaroffice.md#Introduction">Introduction</a> | <a href="portablesolaroffice.md#partslist">Parts Required</a> | <a href="portablesolaroffice.md#assembly">Assembly</a></p>
 <h1 id="introduction">Introduction</h1>
 <p>The portable solar powered office concept is about powering a laptop from ambient energy briefcase which doubles as a solar charger through a USB connection.
-With a high efficiency laptop, you can use this device to charge the battery of a laptop, maintain it working with enough power that its battery doesn't discharge, or charge a backup power array of recycled 18650 lithium polymer batteries to act as a supplement.</p>
+With a high efficiency laptop, you can use this device to charge the battery of a laptop, maintain it working with enough power that its battery doesn't discharge, or charge a backup power array of recycled 18650 lithium polymer batteries to extend your independence from wired connections.</p>
 <p align="center"><img src="solarbriefcase_02.png" width="480"></p>
 <h1 id="partslist">Parts Required</h1>
 <p><ul>